What is it? Types of Boats

 Under the auspices of the Four Hundred Project, a replica was created.
 There is a link to the project at the National Park Service, Captain John Smith page, Captain John Smith, Four Hundred Project Capitain John Smith (the British explorer of Jamestown and Pocahontas fame,) described his boat as an "open barge neare three tuns burthen" Its exact shape and style has not been exactly determined.
 We know that it was build in England and dismantled into manageable pieces that could be stowed aboard a larger boat.
 It was then re assembled once arrived.

-In Quebec, Canada, the term chaloupe, is still used as a general term for a small recreational fishing boat.
+In Quebec, Canada, the term chaloupe, is still used as a general term for small recreational fishing boats.

 - Here is a term that is applied to many different boats depending on where and when you are.

 In the US, sharpies have a pointed bow and a flat transom.
 They were developed in New Haven, Connecticut and were sailed around Long Island Sound.
 These were used as fishing boats in particular as oyster boats.
 Sharpies are shallow draft hard chined sailboats with a flat bottoms and flared sides.
 They are equipped with centreboards.
 Sharpies were ideal shallow water boats and were used in tidal waters, they were not considered safe offshore.
 They sometimes carried ballast to improve handling and safety.

 Because of the flat bottom and flat sides they were easy to build.
 They had good speed and were known to plane under strong wind.
 The up-wind performance was not great though.

 Wikipedia page on Sharpies and Modern interpretation by John Harris of Chesapeake Light Craft.